rhenofebrian/rhenofebrian/README.md

 - 💞️ I’m looking to collaborate on...
 - 📫 How to reach me?follow me on instagram @rhenofbrn or connect me on linkedin

-- ⚡ Fun fact: playing guitar so much fun than coding right!
+- ⚡ Fun fact: playing guitar so much fun than coding!

 <!---
 rhenofebrian/rhenofebrian is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.